Class TPS

 TPS

-period- in millis.autoupdate- true to autoupdate.
+period- sampling period in millisecondsautoupdate- true to auto update

 -